lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 ## Goal:

-To create a fully functioning browser-based game of your choice using vanilla JavaScript
+To create a fully functioning browser-based game of your choice using vanilla JavaScript.
 ## Technologies Used

 * HTML5 with HTML5 audio